 Emphasis on Practicum Experiences

-The Primary Care Nurse Practitioner courses provide hands-on training and in-depth knowledge focusing on practicum experiences.
-Courses explore healthcare theory, pharmacology, research, assessment, clinical management, diversity, and other concepts necessary for success as a Nurse Practitioner.
+The Family Nurse Practitioner courses provide hands-on training and in-depth knowledge focusing on practicum experiences.
+Courses explore healthcare theory, pharmacology, research, assessment, clinical management, diversity, and other concepts necessary for success as a Family Nurse Practitioner.

 Welcoming Learning Environment